makinacorpus/DbToolsBundle/docs/content/anonymization/performance.md

 | 100&nbsp;000        | 200&nbsp;000 | 1&nbsp;000&nbsp;000 | 24s        | 25s    | 1m 40s   | 36m 47s

 <small>
-<strong>NB1</strong>: The values indicated are approximate and vary slightly each time the command is
+<strong>NB1</strong>: The indicated values are approximate and vary slightly each time the command is
 executed.
-A margin of error of 10% can be assumed.
+A 10% margin of error can be assumed.
 </small><br>
 <small>
 <strong>NB2</strong>: Each database vendor docker image has been used as is.
 Without any tweaking.
-This could explain the bad results for MySQL compare to MariaDB's ones.
+This could explain the bad results for MySQL compared to MariaDB's ones.
 </small>